cyberphor/knowledge-base/cloud/azure/services/storage/accounts/README.md

 To protect your storage account, set the "Public network access" setting to "Enabled from selected virtual networks and IP addresses."
 Beware, these virtual networks and subnets must exist within the same region as your storage account.

 **Private Link**
 Private Links allow you to connect your storage account to Azure resources over the Azure network backbone instead of the public Internet.

+## Migrating Data Tools
+### AzCopy
+AzCopy is a CLI-based program for copying blobs or files to and from a storage account.

+### Azure Storage Explorer
+Azure Storage Explorer is a self-contained, GUI-based program for copying blobs or files to and from a storage account.
+It does not include a "cut" option.
+You must copy your data and then delete the original.

+### Azure File Sync
+Azure File Sync is a tool used for syncing files between on-prem and Azure.

+### Azure Data Box
+Azure Data is a service for migrating data from on-prem into Azure using a physical device.

+### Azure Migrate
+Azure Migrate is service for migrating data from on-prem into Azure using the Internet.
+It includes two tools: *Discovery and Assessment* and *Server Migration*.

+**Discovery and Assessment**
+Discovery and Assessment is the tool Azure Migrate uses to find servers on-prem that need to be migrated.

+**Server Migration**
+Server Migration is the tool Azure Migrate uses to migrate servers it found on-prem.